Seandor/nodejs-study/course/README.md

     - Schema types: String, Number, Date, Buffer, Boolean, Mixed, ObjectId, Array
 - Schema is used to create a Model function

+### Build an end-to-end REST API based server

+### Basic Authentication
+- Method for HTTP user agent to provide username and password with a request
+- Sever can challenge a client to authenticate iteself
+- Client needs to send the username and password in response

+### HTTP Cookies
+- Small piece of data sent from a web server and stored on the client side
+- Each subsequent request from the client side should include the cookie in the request header